s-hamann/ansible-nextcloud/README.md

 Requirements
 ------------

-This role requires Ansible 2.8 but has no further requirements on the controller.
+This role requires Ansible 2.10 and the `community.general` collection.

 Role Variables
 --------------